PESchoenberg/cgol/README.md

 ## Uninstall:

-* You just need to remove the fmath folder.
+* You just need to remove the cgol folder.

 ## Usage: